 • Care provider: means an individual who is trained and authorized by federal or state law to provide health care services or services of any kind in the course of the individual's official duties, for compensation or in a voluntary capacity, who is a health care provider, emergency medical care provider as defined in section 147A.
 See Iowa Code 141A.1

-• Department: means the Iowa department of public health.
+• Department: means the department of health and human services.
 See Iowa Code 141A.1

 • following: when used by way of reference to a chapter or other part of a statute mean the next preceding or next following chapter or other part.
 See Iowa Code 4.1